radito3/smart-surveillance-ml-analysis/README.md

  - probably not useful, but still might be valuable: [xLSTM](https://arxiv.org/html/2406.04303v1)
  - probably not useful, as it is mainly used for predictions: [ConvLSTM](https://medium.com/neuronio/an-introduction-to-convlstm-55c9025563a7)
  - [useless?](https://arxiv.org/pdf/1711.09577v2)
+ - Writing a video to disk: `cv2.VideoWriter("output.avi", cv2.VideoWriter_fourcc(*'mp4v'), fps, (width, height))`

+### Potential Benefits of SAGPooling:
+- **Focus on Relevant Substructures**: SAGPooling dynamically selects a subset of important nodes based on their features and the graph structure.
+This can potentially allow the network to focus more on regions within the frame (graph) that are more relevant for detecting suspicious behavior.
+- **Reduction of Complexity**: By reducing the number of nodes, SAGPooling can decrease the computational burden, which might be beneficial when processing a large number of frames (graphs), as typically encountered in video data.
+- **Enhanced Learning Dynamics**: Through its attention mechanism, SAGPooling may help in learning more discriminative features, which could be highly descriptive and beneficial for downstream temporal modeling with LSTMs.

+### Implementing SAGPooling While Retaining Fixed-Sized Output:
+To utilize SAGPooling while still having a fixed-sized output for LSTM suitability, you can enforce a structured scenario wherein after SAGPooling - which typically reduces graph size - you apply a global pooling operation that condenses the information from the pooled graph into a fixed-sized vector.
+This way, you merge enhanced features from important nodes into a consistent representation suitable for sequence processing.

+### Considerations:
+- **Temporal Discontinuity**: Care must be taken to ensure that the SAGPooling operation doesn’t introduce discontinuities in the temporal dimension.
+The selection of nodes should ideally be stable across frames to preserve temporal coherence.
+This is sometimes challenging with dynamic pooling mechanisms, and may require careful tuning, or supplementing with position or frame-reference features.
+- **Tuning Pooling Ratios**: The pooling ratio and other hyperparameters (like attention specifics in SAGPooling) need to be tuned based on the specific characteristics of your data and what constitutes “suspicious behavior”.